• Skip to primary navigation

 It's thought that this drink was created when a bartender mistakenly used prosecco instead of gin.
 Sbagliato meaning wrong or incorrect in Italian.

-Using prosecco makes the cocktail bubbly, a little fruity and less bitter, it's such a delicious, refreshing and fun twist on a classic and perfect served with some nibbles for an Italian aperitivo.
+Using prosecco makes the cocktail bubbly, a little fruity and less bitter, it’s such a delicious, refreshing and fun twist on the classic and perfect served with some nibbles for an Italian aperitivo.

 See the photo below that shows you all the ingredients you need!